-To put it into simple terms, UX designers are people who are tasked with gathering information about users of a specific platform and then designing that platform (its elements) in accordance with the wants and needs of the user in question.
-As you’ve probably already gathered, this type of job involves a lot of communication with various different experts of other specialties – software engineers, marketing specialists, and so on.
+To put it into simple terms, UX designers are people who are tasked with gathering information about users of a specific platform and then designing that platform (its elements) following the wants and needs of the user in question.
+As you’ve probably already gathered, one of the key elements on how to become a UX designer involves a lot of communication with different experts of other specialties – software engineers, marketing specialists, and so on.
 You can probably immediately see that strong team working skills are a must.

 After you’ve gathered all of the information of how users act and react to certain elements of the platform, it is then your job to create (or recreate, depending on the situation) interface elements that would not only attract user attention but also boost up their interaction rates with the platform itself.

 So, that’s the general premise of the UX designer career path.
 Honestly, this is the very basic information that anyone looking for how to become a UX designer will encounter.
 That being said, we can now move on to talking about how to get into UX design.

 This will probably come as no surprise to you, but there are a lot of variables that go into becoming a UX designer.
 Things like being able to work in a team, having a strict work ethic, constantly updating your portfolio are a must.
 Today, we’ll talk about three big aspects that are essential to know if you’re thinking about UX designer career.
 These three aspects are education, motivation, and experience.
 Let’s take it from the top and talk about education.